-5. Capture an opponent's rock by lining up 3 in a row
+5. Capture an opponent's rock by lining up3 in a row

 vertical row of 3 consecutive rocks.
-To capture, players must form a new horizontal or remove ANY one of the opponent's rocks from the move. it multiple connections of 3 are created with one game.
-Only one rock can be captured per move, even When this connection is formed, the player can next turn, you must create a newly formed 3 in a from a previous turn does not count. row for a capture to happen.
+To capture, players must form a new horizontal or remove ANY one of the opponent's rocks from the it multiple connections of 3 are created with one game.
+Only one rock can be captured per move, even When this connection is formed, the player can when players make a new line of 3 consecutive No, after all rocks are placed, capturing happens next turn, you must create a newly formed 3 in a row for a capture to happen.
 Unused 3 in a rows multiple connections of 3 are created.
-On your
+On your Only one rock can be captured per turn, even if the same space from your last turn is not allowed.